apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 There are many different styles of writing TLA+ specifications.
 One of our goals was to demonstrate the incremental approach to specification writing.
 In fact, this approach is not very different from incremental development of programs in the spirit of [Test-driven development][].
-It took us 2–3 hours to iteratively develop a specification that is similar to the one demonstrated in this tutorial.
+It took us 2 to 3 hours to iteratively develop a specification that is similar to the one demonstrated in this tutorial.